pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 Objects are used to store any structured data independently from the output-channel and can be used anywhere in your project.

 ## Create the Class Model/Definition

-Ok, let's create our first class for objects.

 Go to: *Settings -> Object -> Classes* and click the button *Add Class*.